notqmail/notqmail.org/notqmail-1.08.md

 ## Fix bugs

-- [Vulnerabilities in qmail 1.03 reported by Qualys](https://www.qualys.com/2020/05/19/cve-2005-1513/remote-code-execution-qmail.txt).
+- [Vulnerabilities we've inherited from qmail 1.03, reported by Qualys](https://www.qualys.com/2020/05/19/cve-2005-1513/remote-code-execution-qmail.txt).
 We thank Qualys for their findings, collaborative approach, and impetus to cut a new release. ([#133](https://github.com/notqmail/notqmail/pull/133))
 - `qmail-inject`: do not parse header recipients if `-a` is given. ([#8](https://github.com/notqmail/notqmail/pull/8))
 - Correctly detect multiple IP addresses on the same interface. ([#96](https://github.com/notqmail/notqmail/pull/96))
 - Remove workaround for ancient DNS servers that do not properly support CNAME.
 Patch by Jonathan de Boyne Pollard that was floating around the net for years. ([#97](https://github.com/notqmail/notqmail/pull/97))